 Technology License - The Company has negotiated exclusive licenses from M. D. Anderson to develop drug delivery technology for siRNA and antisense drug products and to develop liposome tumor targeting technology.
 These licenses require, among other things, the Company to reimburse M. D. Anderson for ongoing patent expense.
-Accrued license payments totaling \$125,000 are included in Current Liabilities as of December 31, 2009.
-As of December 31, 2009, the Company estimates reimbursable patent expenses will total approximately \$200,000.
+Accrued license payments totaling \$74,217 are included in Current Liabilities as of December 31, 2010.
+As of December 31, 2010, the Company estimates reimbursable patent expenses will total approximately \$200,000 over the foreseeable future.
 The Company will be required to pay when invoiced the patent expenses at the rate of \$25,000 per quarter.